-A new year has arrived, and it seems we are inundated by ads for new gadgets and other nifty technology platforms.
-If you follow any legal tech reports or blogs, you know how much hype there is about AI and Blockchain.
-You also probably know by now that many states, including North Carolina, are incorporating a mandatory amount of CLE credits directed toward technology (despite the fact that our court system lacks sufficient funding to institute comprehensive electronic filing… but that’s a different soapbox).
+In this day and age, we are all inundated by ads for new gadgets and other nifty technology platforms.
+If you follow any legal tech reports or blogs, you know how much hype and excitement there is about AI and Blockchain.
+You also probably know by now that many states, including my home state of North Carolina, are incorporating a mandatory amount of CLE credits directed toward technology (despite the fact that our court system lacks sufficient funding to institute comprehensive electronic filing . . . but that’s a different soapbox).

-With so many strains on the limited amount of time we have in a day, my struggle is always to figure out what things will make my job more efficient and manageable.
-In a small-to-medium sized law firm, it is always a challenge to find new products and technologies that will fit the balance at a reasonable cost.
+With so many strains on the limited amount of time we have in a day, my struggle is always to find ways to make my job more efficient and manageable.
+In a small-to-medium sized law firm, it can be a challenge to find new products and technologies that will fit the balance at a reasonable cost.

-As I reflect on legal technology advances over the last year, here are a few “techie” things that have made my life easier.
+As I reflect on legal technology advances over the last year or so, here are a few “techie” things that have made my life easier.

 An Apple A Day…

-I don’t know how I survived as a litigator without an iPad Pro with Apple Pencil.
-It is such an incredibly powerful tool and reduces stress on the mind and body.
+My law firm is now completely Mac-based, but I don’t know how I survived as a litigator without an iPad Pro with Apple Pencil even before we to Macs.
+The iPad is such an incredibly powerful tool and reduces stress on the mind and body.
 I used to carry a huge litigation bag and/or banker’s boxes of case file materials to depositions and hearings, both in state and out of state.
 You never knew what exhibit or piece of information might be needed, so you brought it all.

 Now, not only do you have the ability to store all of those documents on your iPad, you can store the documents for all of your cases on a single device and readily access documents stored in a cloud-based document management system.
-This may seem like old news to a lot of people, but there are always attorneys who bring only hard copies to out-of-state depositions and cannot show a witness a document if they did not bring it with them.
+This may seem like old news to a lot of people, but there are always attorneys who bring multiple large notebooks to out-of-state depositions and cannot show a witness a document if they did not bring it with them.

 With the iPad Pro, you can produce the document full sized, show it to the witness, and then email a copy to the court reporter to mark as an exhibit.
+Add in an Apple Pencil or other compatible stylus, and you can take notes, annotate documents and transcripts, and have witnesses do the same.
 No wasted trees.
 I can now travel to an out-of-state deposition and carry over 20,000 pages of documents in a backpack that weighs less than five pounds.

 I cannot stress enough that any lawyer looking to embrace technology in his or her practice should, at a minimum, start with a mobile platform, and the iPad Pro with Apple Pencil will give you that launch pad.